sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Representation Relationships
 In Use Cases that involve representation relationships, representation relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].

-**Note:** Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` claims and the represented service consumer in the `sub` claim, this is reversed in this profile: the End-User is listed in the `sub` claim and the represented service consumer is listed in the `represents` claim.
+**Note:** Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
 Reason for this is to mitigate the risk that a Client that does not explicitly support representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via representation.

-As such, all Clients MUST process `represents` claims used, in case Representation can be applicable in the context of the Relying Party and OpenID Provider.
+As such, all Clients MUST process `represents` Claims used, in case Representation can be applicable in the context of the OpenID Client and OpenID Provider.
+As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.

 This profile specifies representation relations in ID Tokens as follows:
 - The End-User is always identified by the `sub` Claim;
 - The represented Service Consumer is mentioned in the `represents` Claim.
 - In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.
 - Each `represents` Claim MUST contain `sub`, `sub_id_type`, and `iss` Claims to uniquely identify the represented party.
-- `represents` Claims MAY contain additional claims (e.g. `email`) to provide additional useful information about the represented party.
+- `represents` Claims MAY contain additional Claims (e.g. `email`) to provide additional useful information about the represented party.
 - Claims within the `represents` Claim pertain only to the identity of that party and MUST NOT contain Claims that are not related to the represented party, such as top-level Claims `exp`, `nbf`, and `aud`.

-A sample chain representation for a requested scope `urn:uuid:a9e17a2e-d358-406d-9d5f-ad6045f712ba` may look like (note: the requested scope also includes the required `openid` scope; claims that do not add to the example are omitted for readability):
+A sample chain representation for a requested scope `urn:uuid:a9e17a2e-d358-406d-9d5f-ad6045f712ba` may look like (note: the requested scope also includes the required `openid` scope; Claims that do not add to the example are omitted for readability):

       {
         "scope": "openid urn:uuid:a9e17a2e-d358-406d-9d5f-ad6045f712ba",
-        /* End-User */
+        /* End-User - representing the Service Consumer */
         "sub": "RKyLpEVr1L",
         "sub_id_type": "urn:nl-eid-gdi:1.0:id:pseudonym",
         "iss": "urn:uuid:b556992a-e233-4fdc-915a-e2b52d3cc355",